An Escape To La Jolla

 This fountain was so pretty that I had to take a shot.

 There are a bunch of shops in this passage, but most were closed by the time we got there.
 La Dolce Vida restaurant looked interesting.
 We saw one or two coffee shops that were open till midnight which surprised us.
-We thought people in La Jolla go to bed early.
+We thought that people in La Jolla went to bed early.
 Also, the area has so much variety from Japanese food, to Italian, to sea food, to Indian.

 We wanted to go walking by the water, but it was starting to get dark.
 We found Coast Walk Trail and climbed for a bit.